Amelia5p/bloomandbrew/README.md

 - Cart issue: User was able to add in 99 of one item when there was only 50 in stock.
 Fix:  implement a validation check in the view that handles adding products to the cart.
 - Meta Descriptions: These were being rendered in the HTML.
 Fix: removed these issues by reorderig HTML.
 - If a product had a discount, the base price was still being shown in order history.
 Fix: Updated OrderItem.save() to snapshot the total at checkout.
+- Some orders were being saved to the database with a total of €0.
+Fix: add signals to compute item_total and auto-recalculate order totals and fixed old ones by making fix_orders.py file in the root and running it through the shell.

 ## Credits
 - [Code Institute - Walkthrough Project](https://github.com/Code-Institute-Solutions/boutique_ado_v1_sourcecode)